 The best part is that none of the 18 lessons are parent-led, so you don’t have to involved at all, unless you want to be.

 Instead, they’re all taught by Masterpiece Society’s Alisha Gratehouse and they’re all fantastic.
-You and your students will love learning from Alisha (we certainly do!) and be amazed by how far you’ve come when the course is finished.
+You and your students will love learning from Alisha and her gang (we certainly do!) and be amazed by how far you’ve come when the course is finished.
 No kidding, these courses are that good!

 3. Use a DVD-based Art Curriculum